gautamgitspace/PhoneSense/README.md

 PhoneSense
 ==========

-A sensing framework for mobile devices.
+A sensing framework for Android devices.

 This project was developed as part of the CSE534: Advanced Mobile Computing Course at [IIIT-Delhi] (http://www.iiitd.ac.in).